bambinos/bambi/GOVERNANCE.md

 * General Contributors
 * Recurrent Contributors
-* Current Core Contributors (of which Council members are also a part of)
+* Core Contributors (of which Council members are also a part of)
 * Steering council <!-- Do we specify the number of persons?-->

 Anyone working with Bambi has the responsibility to personally uphold the Code of Conduct.